Information for Visitors and Newcomers

 Just inside the back of the Sanctuary, there is a small table behind the last pew with a book for those attending the service to write down their Joys or Sorrows.
 These will be read out loud during the service, so please use discretion regarding private and personal matters.

 Although children are welcome in the Sanctuary during services, we do have a nursery for very young children and age-appropriate Faith Development classes for older children.
 Preschool and school-age children usually stay in the Sanctuary with their parents/guardians for about the first 15 minutes of the service.
 After that, they go downstairs for Faith Development classes.
 If your children are visiting a Faith Development class, please accompany them to their classroom and complete a visitor’s form.
 Click here for more information about Faith Development programs.

 Meet a Member and Have Some Coffee!

 Our members are very friendly and are always happy to meet newcomers.
 Please feel free to introduce yourself before or after the service.
 After the service, we have coffee and socializing in our Parlors and downstairs in the Community Room.
 There is a Welcome Table in the Parlors where you can find a Welcome Ambassador who can answer any questions you may have and provide you with additional resources.
-The services end 15 minutes before the end of Religious Education classes so that parents and guardians can enjoy a cup of coffee and some socializing before picking their children up.
+The services end 15 minutes before the end of Faith Development classes so that parents and guardians can enjoy a cup of coffee and some socializing before picking their children up.